jtlowe/studio-icons/README.md

 3. Run `gulp generateMappings`
     * This uses the mappings file (/src/mappings.json) to generate the /fileicons/vscode-icon-theme.json file
     * It also creates and saves all of the test files under the /test/ directory

+## Other

+Used Philipp Kief's [Material Icon Theme](https://github.com/PKief/vscode-extension-material-icon-theme) as a great starting point for mapping icons to extensions/filenames.